ucsb-cs111/w20/_lectures/lect15.md

   - the harmonic oscillator

 - Euler's method (the forward Euler algorithm)
-- Variants of Euler's method
+- 2-slope variants of Euler's method
 - The RK23/BS23 algorithm and its relatives

 - cs111 routines: